AndriesSHP/Communicator-Web_version-/README.md

 ## Getting started

     make install
-    cd Web-Communicator
-    python User_interface.py
+    python main.py

 ## Tests

+Run `make test`.

+This will:

-There are no test yet, but `make test` will check the project for coding style (pep8) and superfluous imports.
+- Check the project for coding style and superfluous imports.
   It uses flake8, which you can configure in `setup.cfg`.
+- Run unit tests, of which there currently is only one.